dtien00/ConnectedComponentMapper/README.md

 Given a text file:
  - First line being how many vertices
  - Second being how many edges
- - The rest being paired numbers representing edges between them, This Python program prints out all connected components existing from it.
+ - The rest being paired numbers representing edges between them. \\
+This Python program prints out all connected components existing from it.

 Example: